Snapchat Statistics 2020

 Snapchat usage is slowly becoming more prominent among rural internet users, even though urban internet users still lead in this category.
 While 26% of internet users in the U.S. who are on Snapchat come from rural areas, 37% are located in urban environments.

 25. Daily active Snapchatters spend 30+ minutes using the app each day.

-Snapchat usage statistics confirm a high number of daily active users.
+The number of daily active users of Snapchat is vast, and it is nearing 200 million people, as mentioned in the last paragraph.
 The average of those people spends more than 30 minutes in the app every day, opening it 25 times per day.

 26. Snapchat users are sending over 3.5B snaps each day.